HarveyYan/RNATracker/README.md

 Other emerging read-mapping technologies investigating subcellular zipcode proximity might provide additional dataset.

-## Software dependencies
+## Software dependency

-[Keras](https://github.com/keras-team/keras) Version 2.0.9 is recommeneded.
-The idea can be easily adapted to other deep leaing frameworks such as Tensorflow or PyTorch.
+[Keras](https://github.com/keras-team/keras) version 2.0.9 is recommeneded.
+The idea can be easily adapted to other deep leaing frameworks such as tensorflow and pyTorch.

 RNAplfold and forgi libraries from the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/) and their python wrapper [Eden](https://github.com/fabriziocosta/EDeN) for acquiring RNA secondary annotations.